 This experimentation offers a unique way to interact with the product through wallpaper interface without the need to use a traditional app-based interface what Android offers.
 In return it offers a seamless way to view the task-list on the home screen of the device even when the device is locked.

 Eclipse IDE, Android device (Aakash tablet, Sony Experia P).

 This project was a two-person based team effort.

 The team had following contributions:

-- Abhinit Parelkar (Researcher & Developer): Researched and developed the functional live wallpaper.
+Abhinit Parelkar (Researcher & Developer): Conducted research and developed the functional live wallpaper.